Age and female fertility: Complications

-In addition to Down syndrome, pregnant women over 35 are also at increased risk for other birth defects.
-A study conducted by Gill et al. found an association of advanced maternal age >40 and birth defects such as cardiac issues, esophageal atresia, hypospadias, and craniosynostosis.
-Lastly, studies have reported that pregnant women over 35 also have increased risk for premature birth and babies with low birth weight.

 Ovarian aging

-Substantial evidence indicates that the capability to repair DNA double strand breaks by a repair pathway involving BRCA1 (Breast cancer type 1 susceptibility) protein and ATM (ataxia–telangiectasia mutated) serine/threonine kinase weakens with age in oocytes of numerous species including humans.
+The capability to repair DNA strand breaks decreases with age.
+The repair pathway, which involves BRCA1 protein (Breast cancer type 1 susceptibility protein) and ATM (ataxia–telangiectasia mutated) serine/threonine kinase.
 The specific DNA repair pathway affected by age is the homologous recombination DNA repair pathway.
 In general, women with BRCA1 mutations have lower ovarian reserves and experience earlier menopause.
+In mice some delay of ovarian aging after treatment was shown.